adiozdaniel/ascii-art/README.md

 To start the web server:

-- Navigate to /cmd: `cd cmd`
+- Navigate to /cmd: `cd cmd/web`
-- Start the server by entering: `go run . -web`
+- Start the server by entering: `go run .`

-The server will start as long as the first argument is '-web' flag.

 ## Features